kitesurf/kitesurf.github.io/en/kitesurfing-lessons/beginner/index.md

 <br>

 <span>Our basic course in kitesurfing makes you independent in the shortest possible time.<br>
-When dealing with kiteboard and kite you will learn to ride the waves and get a lot of fun.<br>
+When dealing with kiteboards and kites you will learn to ride the waves and get a lot of fun.<br>
-At the end of the course, you can book in extra theory to gain the official license.
-Which them entitles you to rent material at other kite schools.<br><br>
+You can book an extra theory to gain the official license at the end of the course.
+Which entitles you to rent materials at other kite schools.<br><br>

 This is a group course for up to 4 students per teacher.<br>
 The material is complete for each student and included in the final price.</span>